 Every search engine optimization plan starts with research.
 The two most important forms of research are keyword research and competitor research.

-Knowing what these key phrases are is imperitive to the success of your campaign.
-Targeting keywords with both a high volume of search and an intent that promotes sales is half the game.
+Knowing what these key phrases are is imperative to the success of your campaign.
+Targeting keywords with both a high volume of search and intent that promotes sales is half the game.

 For example, the term “doctor” gets hundreds of thousands of searches per month.
 But someone searching the word “doctor” can be looking for a plethora of different topics.
 How to be a doctor, types of doctors, how to spell the word doctor… you get the point.

 The term “vein doctor near me” doesn’t get quite as many searches but you can be sure exactly what the person making that search is looking for.
 Optimizing for this keyword will create more return on investment over the life of your business.

 Secondly, researching “long-tail keywords” can also drastically increase the success of your SEO campaign.
 These search terms are often easier to rank for but ultra-specific in what the searcher wants to know.

 If you looked at a graph of all the search terms related to the main topic, these keywords would be the tail end of the graph (hence the name long-tail).